 connexions • international professional communication journal publishes two issues per annual volume.
 The journal may publish three annual issues if proposals for a third issue are received, and the quality and volume of contributions justifies it.
-This page contains the list of current and past calls for papers.
+This page contains the list of current calls for papers.

-Expected date of publication: April 15th, 2017
+Expected date of publication: December, 2017

 Calls for Special Issues

 in Promoting Activism and Revolutionary Work

 This special issue of connexions • international professional communication journal will discuss the potential role of social networking and Computer-mediated Communication (CMC) in promoting activism and revolutionary work.
 The special edition will include a collection of articles that record and examine the uses of CMC for community organizing in countries where revolutionary action and social and political activism remain hidden in underground cyber cells or remain confined in limited digital or real spaces.
 This special edition also welcomes articles that examine how CMC is used in the workplace or in civic activities (both sanctioned and unsanctioned) to inform, expose, and engage people in activism at the local, national, and international level.
 The collection will also look at how traditionally marginalized groups use CMC to bring awareness to the needs of their community.
 This special issue aims to probe, through the lens of theory and praxis, the multifarious mechanisms through which cyber space and CMC provide opportunities for the realization of and/or hinder revolutionary ground work in real communities or in classrooms as discursive and rhetorical settings.
 The collection’s aim is to explore means of subverting the limitations of the virtual domain and uncover opportunities for extending democracy and activism to the physical domain of people’s real communities, while being cognizant of the limitations imposed upon such democracy in the virtual and physical spaces activists, revolutionaries, and others occupy in electronic networked communication.